We are a number of South Yorkshire and Bassetlaw health campaigners and groups that ‘work together’ to protect our local NHS services.

 - Sheffield Save Our NHS – SSONHS Facebook page & website

 - Rotherham Save Our NHS – RSONHS Facebook page

 - And many individual members from each of the five places in SYBACS area

-They told us the services had to change as there is a shortage of staff and of money.
+They told us then that services had to change as there is a shortage of staff and money.

-But they have been told they have to find £571 million ‘efficiency’ savings in our STP area of South Yorkshire and Bassetlaw – out of the money allocated for the NHS services we need.
+But they had been told to find £571 million ‘efficiency’ savings in our STP area of South Yorkshire and Bassetlaw – out of the money allocated for the NHS and care services we need.

-But they have told us that planned changes, now decided, cost more than the services they will replace.
+But later they told us that some of their planned changes, now decided, will cost more than the services they replace!